Every home, with or without kiddos, needs a first aid kit. Below you’ll see some first aid kit rules:

 - DON’T FORGET – extra medicine droppers and little measurement cups.

 AND… a quick word about essential oils.
 I actually do believe in organic essential oils for first aid around the house instead of harsher medications.
 However, essential oils are not as good in emergencies in my opinion.
 If you include essential oils in your first aid kit, I’d still also include the medications above.
-Also, essential oil know-how is vast.
-You need to research organic essential oils and speak to an expert about them before using them.
+Also, you need to research organic essential oils and speak to an expert about them before using them.
 To learn more read:

 Green your first aid kit

-Not everything you need in a first aid kit is available in a more eco-friendly form but many of the items are.
+Not everything you need in a first aid kit is available in an eco-friendly form but many of the items are.
 The first thing you’ll need is a water-proof and recyclable, eco-friendly box or bag for storing your first aid kit items in.

-Some people suggest water-proof bags or containers for only on-the-go first aid kits, but in my experience even kits inside can be exposed to water so I suggest water-proof no matter what.
-This is one of those times you’ll see me actually recommend plastic – it’s more important to keep your first aid supplies dry then it is to try and find an eco-friendly container.
-That said, you do actually have some eco-friendly first aid kit storage options (and they won’t cost you much either)!
+This is one of those times you’ll see me actually recommend plastic because it’s more important to keep your first aid supplies safe and dry then it is to try and find an eco-friendly container.

 Other eco-friendly first aid goods….